 The Center is a proud affiliate of the national Pro Literacy of America network of adult basic education and literacy programs, and recently became a United Way of Milford member agency.
 This 'partnering' is an acknowledgement that the Center shares the United Way's approach to improving lives, which is through mobilizing the caring power of communities.
 The Center also works with the Community Foundation for Greater New Haven.

 Like most organizational beginnings, the Center started out small – as a committee-run satellite office of the Literacy Volunteers of New Haven with funding from the Junior Women's Club of Milford.
 The charity later became the sole task of Frances O'Neill, its first Executive Director.
 She ran the program out of her home until 1992 when the City of Milford provided office space at the Margaret Egan Center.
-In 1994, Ms. O'Neill turned over the reins to Joy Stonier and Karen O'Neill, who were instrumental in forming the non-profit, community-based literacy agency known as The Literacy Center of Milford, Inc. Through corporate sponsorships, donations, and specialized staffing, the organization sprouted.
+In 1994, Ms. O'Neill turned over the reins to Joy Stonier and Karen O'Neill, who were instrumental in forming the non-profit, community-based literacy agency known as The Literacy Volunteers of Southern Connecticut, Inc. Through corporate sponsorships, donations, and specialized staffing, the organization sprouted.
 In 1995, the Center was relocated to the Fannie Beach Center, its current headquarters.
 In 2016 the Literacy Center changed its name to Literacy Volunteers of Southern Connecticut.